 In many cases, you'll likely be treated with an antihistamine or allergy medication to reduce your allergy symptoms, examples include medications like Allegra or Benadryl.
 While you'll need to check with your doctor or allergist, some recommend taking the allergy medication two weeks before you expect your symptoms to be at their worst (before pollen season really kicks in).

 If you're severely allergic to ragweed and your symptoms are bad, you might be prescribed allergy shots, which are meant to help build your resistance to allergens.
 In other cases, you could be asked to take dissolving tablets that often need to start 12 weeks before pollen season kicks in.
+All medications have risk of side effects, so be sure to talk to your healthcare practitioner.

 While receiving treatment for your ragweed allergy should help reduce your discomfort, there are other steps you can take that might help lessen the occurrence of allergic reactions (and the annoying symptoms that result).